rowangithub/DOrder/README.md

 3. In addition to the above ordering properties, DOrder can also infer and verify inductive numeric specifications for data structures.
-For example, we can infer and verify functional correctness specifications for balanced tree structures (e.g. AVL and Redblack), proving trees can be correctly balanced in the data structure implementations.
+For example, we can infer and verify functional correctness specifications for balanced tree structures (e.g. AVL and Redblack), proving trees can be correctly balanced in data structure implementations.
 The corresponding inductive data structure benchmarks are included in ./tests/dml/ directory.

 		To try an example, run ./msolve.py -no_hoflag ./tests/dml/bdd.ml or